Tshifhumulo10/IBM-Employee-Attrition/README.md

 # Files in the repository

 **IBM Employee Attrition:** A notebook consisting of EDA and Modelling.

 **IBM Attrition:** A CSV file of the data used for this project.

 **best_model.pkl:**  A pickled logistic regression model that has already been trained.
-**Attrition_Class.pkl:** A pickled class that consists of two functions, the predictions function which Predicts the attrition of the given data and  Count function which counts the number of attrition of the given data